 Romania, located in Southeast Europe, is one of the largest countries in the European Union.
 The country offers both historical heritage as well as natural beauties waiting to be visited.
-Apart from that, it has become a popular medical destination for international patients, and have you ever wondered why?
-Health care in Romania is quite affordable compared to other countries, but that’s not all!
+Apart from that, it has become a popular medical tourism destination for international patients, and have you ever wondered why?
+Health care in Romania is quite affordable compared to other countries, but that’s not all.

 Healthcare in Romania

-But there are other reasons to make you visit Romania.
 Here are some places which you might want to see:

 See: The Danube Delta